K9 Nose Work® Classes

 This is a great activity for you.
 If you are interested there are also competition events.
 Our classes are designed to help you enjoy Nose Work for fun and fun during competition.
 The work is all positive so the dog has good associations with the work and the environments.
 We focus on building the dog’s hunt drive so that they will work happily and independently.
 These methods are great confidence builders for the dog and fun for all involved.
 Dogs are worked one at a time so those with dog social issues can still participate in classes.

 If you are interested in trying K9 Nose Work® you will start with the Introduction to Nose Work and then continue with Introduction to Odor.
 These foundation classes are each 6 week sessions and will give you an idea of what the activity and sport are about.
 Continuing classes will help you hone your handling skills, learn to read your dog and become a better partner to your dog.
 If you are interested, they will also prepare for competition.

-#1 rule – if you are someone you are around is showing symptoms, feel sick, have tested positive or have a possible exposure, do not come to classes for 14 days after exposure or symptoms shown.
+#1 rule – if you are someone you are around is showing symptoms, feels sick, have tested positive or have a possible exposure, do not come to class.

 - When possible, doors will be propped open.